-On October 27, 2021 the Province of British Columbia, Lhtako Dené First Nation and the Company announced the approval of amendments to Mines Act Permits M-238 and M-198 allowing for the expansion of the existing Bonanza Ledge II underground mine.
-These amendments support the ongoing employment of 127 workers at the mine.
-The expansion of the Bonanza Ledge II Project allows for continuity of certain mining activities while the Cariboo Gold Project environmental assessment proceeds.

-In July 2021, the province of British Columbia authorized a permit to extract a bulk sample of 10,000t of mineralized material, the development of a portal and 2,200m of drift to access the mineral deposit.
+On October 27, 2021, the Province of British Columbia, Lhtako Dené First Nation and the Company announced the approval of amendments to Mines Act Permits M-238 and M-198 allowing for the expansion of the existing Bonanza Ledge II underground mine.
+At the time, these amendments supported the employment of additional workers at the mine.
+The expansion of the Bonanza Ledge II Project allowed for continuity of certain mining activities while the Cariboo Gold Project environmental assessment was underway.
+In July 2021, the province of British Columbia authorized a permit to extract a bulk sample of 10,000 t of mineralized material, the development of a portal and 2,200 m of drift to access the mineral deposit.

 Osisko Development started an Environmental Assessment Process in the spring of 2019 for the Cariboo Gold Project.
-The project has completed several milestones furthering to obtain the EA Certificate planned in the first quarter of 2023.
-The following is a summary of the steps completed and to be completed to obtain the EA Certificate that will grant the Company the right to apply for the permit of the Cariboo Gold Project
+The project has completed several milestones towards obtaining the EA Certificate which is anticipated to be received in the third quarter of 2023.
+Some the milestones include; the integration of the Bonanza Ledge permitted area comprising of the Lowhee Zone, BC Vein and KL Zone and, increasing the throughput to 4,900 tpd from 4,750 tpd.
+The following is a summary of the steps completed and to be completed to obtain the EA Certificate that will grant the Company the right to apply for the permit of the Cariboo Gold Project.

-The following is summary of completed and further steps required towards EA certification targeted in Q1 2023:
+The following is summary of completed and further steps required towards EA certification targeted in Q3 2023: